-after wasting tons of time with systems I couldn't stick with consistently
+after wasting tons of time on systems that didn't work for me

 Except when it comes to my own website.

 When I worked at The Magazine, I managed the editorial calendar for five verticals.
 I planned out holidays!
 I handled campaigns!
 I prepped for the glossy release!
 And almost every single post I sketched out on that calendar made it from my brain to the internet.